yevseytsev/SenecaBlackboardExtension/README.md

 4. Click load unpacked
 5. Select the extracted folder called "SenecaBlackboardExtension-master" (not the compressed zip file)
 6. Click OK, and the extension will be installed

-# What we want to do?

-Following useless information will be removed from the Seneca Blackboard :
-- [ ] Seneca News
-- [X] Seneca Spotlight
-- [X] Did You Know?
-- [ ] Quickly
-- [ ] Useless announcements (Full-Time Student News, Student News)

-Following features will be added to the Seneca Blackboard :
-- [ ] Organize modules that left after removing useless parts
-- [ ] New module dedicated to important dates
-- [ ] Announcements should show date, either as year, month, and day, or X days ago
-- [ ] Split up announcements and marks notifications in the top right corner on the main page
-- [ ] Button to switch to original version of Blackboard
-- [ ] Add the email link to the login page
-- [ ] Add the MySeneca.Help link to the my.senecacollege.ca sign in page
-- [ ] Add Reset/Forgot password on this sign in page